vufind-org/learning-vufind-book/source/05-understanding_solr.rst

 Summary
 -------

-Solr is an index engine optimized for searching, which is why it serves as the foundation for VuFind’s default search functionality.
+Solr is an index engine optimized for searching, which is why it serves as the foundation for VuFind®’s default search functionality.
 It provides access to documents by providing field-based searching.
-A highly configurable search schema and a wealth of search parameters give the administrator a great deal of control over how searches are performed; VuFind exposes much of this functionality through its own configuration files, and its debug mode can help you troubleshoot problems.
-With a basic understandingof how Solr works and where VuFind’s configuration options can be changed, it should be possible to tune VuFind to meet the needs of local user communities.
+A highly configurable search schema and a wealth of search parameters give the administrator a great deal of control over how searches are performed; VuFind® exposes much of this functionality through its own configuration files, and its debug mode can help you troubleshoot problems.
+With a basic understandingof how Solr works and where VuFind®’s configuration options can be changed, it should be possible to tune VuFind® to meet the needs of local user communities.

 Review Questions
 ----------------
-1. Why does VuFind use both a relational database and an index?
+1. Why does VuFind® use both a relational database and an index?
 What is the role of each?
 2. What is the benefit of applying the same analyzer chain to indexed text and user search queries?
-3. Name three parameters that VuFind passes to Solr when performing searches, and what their purposes are.
+3. Name three parameters that VuFind® passes to Solr when performing searches, and what their purposes are.